gjanco/mezmo-dd-marketplace/trek10_coverage_advisor/README.md

 ## Pricing
-* They say nothing in life is free, but this integration is.
+* The current price is $100/mo per Datadog account.